 It has been reported that a biochemical deficiency may not be observed unless the large deletion fraction exceeds 60%, and low-level deletions of muscle mtDNA are known to occur with age in healthy individuals.
 However, within our study cohort, a significant proportion of young patients exhibit low-level heteroplasmic large deletions.
 This phenomenon could result from the clonal effect causing biological impact being significantly diluted in the tested sample or may be attributed to tissue specificity.
-A single large low-level mitochondrial DNA deletion in young patients may indicate an early phase of disease progression; to ensure accurate diagnosis, affected tissues such as muscle instead of blood are recommended for testing.
+A single large low-level mitochondrial DNA deletion in young patients may indicate an early phase of disease progression.
+To ensure accurate diagnosis, affected tissues such as muscle instead of blood are recommended for testing.

 Considering that mitochondrial disorders may be caused by molecular defects in nuclear genes, sequence analysis of specific nuclear genes may also be indicated.
-Employing a combination test involving mitochondria-related gene testing with mitochondrial genome-wide testing or utilizing WGS that sequences the entire human nuclear genome and mitochondrial genomes simultaneously could provide opportunities to reveal the etiologies of dual genomes in patients.
+Employing a combination test involving mitochondria-related nuclear gene testing along with mitochondrial genome-wide testing or utilizing whole-genome sequencing (WGS) that sequences the entire human nuclear genome and mitochondrial genomes simultaneously could provide opportunities to reveal the etiologies of dual genomes in the patients.